Apsley, Tasmania

 Apsley is a rural locality in the local government areas of Central Highlands and Southern Midlands in the Central region of Tasmania.
-It is located about 35 km south-west of the town of Oatlands.
-The 2016 census recorded a population of 44 for Apsley.
+It is located about 35 km south-west of the town of Oatlands, and is 59 kilometres north-east of Tasmania's capital, Hobart.
+The 2021 census recorded a population of 44 for Apsley.

 History

 Apsley was gazetted as a locality in 1974.

 Geography

 The Jordan River flows through from north to south, forming small sections of the northern and southern boundaries as it enters and exits.

 Road infrastructure

 The A5 route (Highland Lakes Road) enters from the south-east and runs through the village to exit in the west.
 Route C529 (Lower Marshes Road) starts at an intersection with A5 in the village and runs north until it exits.